microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 Also, the output of the Azure Key Vault Decrypt REST API is Base64 URL encoded.
 You'll need to decode the value from Base64 URL to bytes, and then encode the result to Base64.

 Be sure to take these encoding differences into account when you decrypt the data.
-If encoded data is incorrectly decrypted, you might get an error like this: Invalid AES key length: 88 bytes.
+If encoded data is incorrectly decrypted, you might get an error like the following: `Invalid AES key length: 88 bytes`.

 ## Dataset eligiblity for encryption